monstermichl/HandlebarsABAP/README.md

 ## Why Handlebars for ABAP?
 Even though the *WWW_HTML_MERGER* function module exists to load and merge HTML templates with simple data, it is very limited in its use.
 Handlebars on the other hand allows for building highly flexible templates and automatically resolves deeply nested structures and tables, making it easy to quickly build extremely customizable HTMLs/texts based on its input data.

-To compile a Handlebars template, simply pass it to the static *compile*-method and call the returned instance's *template*-method to fill the template with the provided data. *HINT*: If a template-name (transaction SMW0) gets passed to *compile*, the template gets loaded instead.
+To compile a Handlebars template, simply pass it to the static *compile*-method and call the returned instance's *template*-method to fill the template with the provided data.

 ```abap
 TYPES: BEGIN OF ts_title,